CitrineInformatics/gemd-docs/docs/specification/attributes.md

 Attributes are annotated with the `origin` of the data.
 This field can have the following values:

 - `measured`: The Value of this Attribute was directly measured.
-- `predicted`: The Value of this Attribute came from a model, such as a complex simulation, a machine learning-derived computation or rule-of-thumb estimation
+- `predicted`: The Value of this Attribute came from a model, such as a complex simulation, a machine learning--derived computation or rule-of-thumb estimation
 - `specified`: The Value of this Attribute was dictated, such as the oven temperature in a [Process Spec](../objects#process-spec).
 This value should only appear in Specs.
 - `computed`: The Value of this Attribute was derived directly from measured values, such as computing the yield stress from a stress-strain curve or computing the density from known mass and volume measurements.
 - `unknown`: The origin of this Value is unknown.
 This is the default value.